-- To substitute dried tarragon with fennel seed or anise seed, use one pinch for each teaspoon of tarragon the recipes specifies.
+- To substitute dried tarragon with fennel seed or anise seed, use one pinch for each teaspoon of tarragon the recipes require.

-If you’re someone who doesn’t care for the licorice-y taste of tarragon, you can easily adjust your recipe to exclude it.
-To replace this ingredient altogether, you can use an equal amount of dill, basil or marjoram.
-This will allow you to season your dish well, while eliminating the hints of black licorice that tarragon contains.
+If you’re someone who doesn’t care for the licorice taste of tarragon, you can easily adjust your recipe to exclude it.
+To replace this ingredient altogether, you can use an equal amount of dill, basil, or marjoram.
+This will allow you to season your dish well while eliminating the hints of black licorice that tarragon contains.

 If you’re really in a pinch and you don’t have any of these other ingredients on hand, taste your dish to get a sense of what flavors would complement it.
 With a little forethought and creativity, you’ll find that tarragon can easily be substituted in a variety of ways for a wonderfully seasoned dish every time.

 - Too Much Tarragon?
 How To Fix Your Dish: If you’ve had a heavy hand, you have solutions.

 - Seven Tasty Tarragon Uses: Learn some ways that you can use up extra of the herb!

 - Can You Freeze Tarragon?
 Is this a viable way of keeping your herb lasting longer?